MICHAEL FATALI – Birth Name, 1965

 Over the years I've had the pleasure and honor of leading not only my own private photography adventures but for other amazing organizations such as Sierra Club, Anderson Workshops, and Arizona Highways Magazine's PhotoScapes.
 I also had a lot of fun teaching my photography students for the classes I held at Coconino Community College for four years.
 Most satisfaction is working one-on-one with passionate and creative individuals who are seeking ways to improve their seeing and capturing the Light.

+Regarding some of my own creative growth, I've always felt that my best work is still yet to come.
+I have begun to focus on a new project and hope in a few more years the timing will be right to share with you the newly released images that I have held so close to my heart.
 I continue to seek and innovate new tools that can bring us all closer to the spirit of nature.
 One of those creative initiatives that I aspire to bring to another level is in the power of motion pictures, in hopes to create an experience that can lift the spirit and inspire.
-I have formed an independent Imax style production company, in 70mm film, to be my next artistic tool of choice.
+In my continued search for the big picture, I have formed an independent Imax style production company, in 70mm cine film, and added a custom made camera in the film size of 20”x24” for still photography of the people and places to be my next artistic tool of choice.

 I have been blessed with two wonderful sons enabling me to pass the torch of discovering nature’s hidden treasures, as well as to teach a life of service.
 Morgan, my lovely wife, mission partner, and best friend has been a huge factor in supporting my creative pursuits.
-Continually motivating me to raise the bar, as well as stay connected to a way of life with the natural world, she is an inspiration and a wonderful example of a life of serving and living.
+Continually motivating me to raise the bar, as well as stay connected to a way of life with the natural world.
+She is an inspiration for a wonderful life serving and living together.

-I welcome you, and invite you to look beyond the details, and feel the spirit that is within them, so we are reminded of all the wonderful gifts we all have from this marvelous earth we call our home, and that the journey we are all on with spirit will never end.
+I welcome you, and invite you to look beyond the details of my images, and feel the spirit that is within them, so we are reminded of all the wonderful gifts we all have from this marvelous earth we call our home, and that the journey we are all on with spirit will never end.

 In celebration of light, land and spirit always,